EO-DataHub/stac-browser/docs/options.md

 - `"desc"`: descending sort
 - `null`: sorted as in the source files

-Doesn't apply when API search filters are applied.

-## showKeywordsInItemCards

-Enables keywords in the lists of items if set to `true`.
-Defaults to `false`.

-## showKeywordsInCatalogCards

-Enables keywords in the lists of catalogs/collections if set to `true`.
-Defaults to `false`.

 ## showThumbnailsAsAssets

-Defines whether thumbnails are shown in the lists of assets (`true`) or not (`false`, default).
+Defines whether thumbnails are shown in the lists of assets (`true`, default) or not.

 ## defaultThumbnailSize